The Internet of Things (IoT) is a great, disruptive power and the basis for digital companies which has merged the digital and physical worlds.

 WHAT AN IoT SOLUTION LOOKS LIKE?

-Although there is a wide range of diversity but there is simultaneously a commonality that can illustrate the anatomy of IoT solutions.
+Although there is a wide range of diversity, there is also a commonality that can illustrate the anatomy of IoT solutions.
 Let’s see the layered approach of an IoT product development which describes the anatomy of IoT identifying the relevant services:

 This is the most important layer when an IoT solution provider is developing the IoT platform as it has the physical equipment and the operational technology which connect and communicate things.